|Elliott Sound Products||Making Old Synchronous Clocks Safe to Use|

 Having now completed two modifications, there are a couple of other aged synchronous motor clocks that I have that will need similar attention.
 At least I know that once completed, I can lay my paranoia to rest and run my favourite art deco synchronous clock without worrying about an electrical failure.
 If nothing else, this process buys some serious peace of mind.
 One in particular was the next on my list.

 As a really good example of the era, this clock has attracted interest from many visitors.
 Although the case needs a bit of attention (and there is one pivot hole that really needs re-bushing), it runs well and looks rather elegant.
-However, safe it most certainly is not.
+However, safe it most certainly is was not.

 The Smith Electric Art Deco Clock